-- 1. Impute missing values of covariates based on all adult family members - 2.
+- 1. Impute missing values of education and working status covariates (education, working for pay at a job or business, working 35 hours or more in total) based on all adult family members - 2.
 Create family-level covariates - 3.
-Impute missing values of family income, and any missing values of covariates
+Impute missing values of family income, and re-impute any missing values of family-level covariates for use in the next iteration of step 1.

 The family income variable was used in the initial imputation of covariates in step 1.
-After steps 2 and 3 were carried out, the procedure cycled through steps 1-3 five more times, with the imputed income included as predictors in step 1.
+After steps 2 and 3 were carried out, the procedure cycled through steps 1-3 five more times, with the imputed income and family-level variables included as predictors in step 1.
 To create multiple imputations, the entire imputation process described above was repeated independently 10 times.